mayank0274/Weather-Info/readme.md

 # Weather-info

-It is one of the project I made during learning frontend development that help to check weather of any city
+A frontend development project that help to check weather of any city

 # Preview it here